FIFA Fan Festival: 2010, South Africa

 FIFA had further developed the Fan Fest concept for 2010 FIFA World Cup in South Africa.
 That time FIFA went global with 6 international Fan Fests in Berlin, Mexico City, Paris, Rio de Janeiro, Rome, and Sydney in addition to 10 national Fan Fests in Cape Town, Durban, Sandton, Soweto, Port Elizabeth, Bloemfontein, Nelspruit, Polokwane, Rustenburg, and Pretoria.
 According to FIFA, the Fan Fests in Host Cities attracted over 2.6 million fans with Durban, Cape Town, and Port Elizabeth being the most popular location with 741 thousand, 557 thousand, and 276 thousand visitors respectively.
 International Fan Fest totaled 3.5 million fans with 350 thousand fans in Berlin at Germany v.
 Spain semi-final followed by 93.5 thousand spectators in Mexico City for the Argentina v.
 Mexico match and 83.7 thousand people in Rio de Janeiro for the Brazil v.
 Côte d'Ivoire game.
-Australian fans ignored the time zone difference to attend Fan Fest to watch Australia v.
+Australian fans ignored the time zone difference to attend the Fan Fest to watch Australia v.
 Germany game in the middle of the night.

 South African government considered the 2010 World Cup a huge success for the national economy.
 Hosting an international tournament helped the Host Cities to attract investments in sports venues, telecommunications, and transport infrastructure, boosted tourism, and promoted national identity (that was especially important for the country that was under apartheid for 46 years).
 2010 World Cup's legacy included development projects that benefited local communities and were directly related to FIFA Fan Fests.
 Mangaung Outdoor Sports Centre in Bloemfontein meant to become a Fan Fest location underwent repairs and upgrades that remained after the tournament was over.
 Cape Town authorities provided NGOs working on environment protection and sustainability initiatives a notable presence at World Cup's main Fan Fest at Grand Parade.
 Development projects in the City of Tshwane ranged from the extension of CCTV to providing additional security for fans to support informal traders, vendors, and artists.
 Local catering vendors were certified and allowed to operate at Fan Fests and other venues; traders were provided an opportunity to sell local goods to visitors and artists participated in Fan Fest activities.
 All of them were added to the government database to be considered for future cooperation with the City of Tshwane authorities.
 In 2012 FIFA launched the 2010 FIFA World Cup Legacy Trust to support a wide range of development projects in sports, education, health, and humanitarian activities in South Africa.